kaosat-dev/Blenvy/README.md

 * Useful if you want to use Blender (or any editor allowing to export gltf with configurable gltf_extras) as your Editor
 * define Bevy components as custom properties in Blender (some visually , some using RON, though an older JSON version is also available)
-* no plugin or extra tools needed in Blender (but I provide a [little Blender add-on](./tools/gltf_auto_export/README.md) to auto-export to gltf on save (and more !) if you want !)
-* now also with a nice UI tool to add & edit Bevy components in [Blender](./tools/bevy_components/README.md)
+* now also with an UI tool to add & edit Bevy components, automatically export gltf blueprints & more in [Blender](./tools/blenvy/README.md)
 * define components in Blender Collections & override any of them in your collection instances if you want
 * ability to automatically turn your Blender collections into [gltf Blueprints](./crates/bevy_gltf_blueprints/README.md) for reuse
 * minimal setup & code,  you can have something basic running fast